How to get the most out of the customer reviews with an Airtable system

 Find the phrases that your customers use

-when they talk about your products.
+When they talk about your products.
 How can that help you?
-Your products usually apply to groups with similar characteristics, and they are using specific language or phrases to express their needs.
-They are also the ones who used the products for some time and they know what they liked or what they didn’t like.
-Use that to your favor and talk their language, show them that you understand them and their needs.
+Your products usually apply to groups with similar characteristics, and they use specific language or phrases to express their needs.
+They are also the ones who used the products for some time, and they know what they liked or what they didn’t like.
+Use that to your advantage and talk their language, show them that you understand them and their needs.

 This is how we used user reviews to create copy for our client’s website.